jaclu/tmux-conf/docs/PLUGINS.md

 -1.0 is also supported, since often when `vers_min` is used in an `if-else` clause, the other option is a float.

-In such cases using -1.0 ensures linters wont complain about `"Incompatible types in assignment"`
+In such cases using -1.0 ensures linters won't complain about `"Incompatible types in assignment"`

 ### Skipping a plugin in a sub-class